deftio/quikdown/docs/quikdown-bidirectional.md

 `quikdown_bd` is a separate build of quikdown that provides bidirectional conversion between Markdown and HTML.
 It includes all the features of regular quikdown PLUS the ability to convert HTML back to Markdown, preserving the original structure and formatting.

+**New in v1.0.5:** The core `quikdown` module now supports emitting `data-qd` attributes via the `bidirectional` option, though it doesn't include the `toMarkdown` function.
+The `quikdown_bd` module automatically enables this option and adds the HTML-to-Markdown conversion capability.

 ## Installation

 ```bash